 Enjoy the great outdoors

 There is no better place for outdoor enthusiasts than Banff National Park.
-From hiking, cycling and horseback riding to snowshoeing and cross-country skiing, there is always a fun way to get active in the backcountry no matter what time of year it is.
+From hiking, cycling the Legacy Trail and horseback riding to snowshoeing and cross-country skiing, there is always a fun way to get active in the backcountry no matter what time of year it is.

 There are numerous trails in the area catering to different skill levels.
 Some easy, scenic walks include: